Mitsubishi A7M Reppū: Design and development

 Work on the 17-Shi was further delayed by factories prioritizing A6M and Mitsubishi G4M medium bomber production as well as further work on A6M variants and addressing Raiden issues.
 As a result, the 17-Shi, which became the A7M1, officially flew for the first time on 6 May 1944, four years after development started.
 The aircraft demonstrated excellent handling and maneuverability, but was underpowered, as Mitsubishi engineers had feared, and with a top speed similar to the A6M5 Zero.
 It was a disappointment, and the Navy ordered development to stop on 30 July 1944, but Mitsubishi obtained permission for development to continue using the Ha-43 engine, flying with the completed Ha-43 on 13 October 1944.
-The A7M2 now achieved a top speed of 628 km/h, while climb and other performance areas surpassed the Zero, leading the Navy to change its mind and adopt the aircraft.
+The A7M2 then achieved a top speed of 628 km/h, while climb and other performance areas surpassed the Zero, leading the Navy to change its mind and adopt the aircraft.
 The A7M2 was also equipped with automatic combat flaps, used earlier on the Kawanishi N1K-J, significantly improving maneuverability.

 In June 1945, ace pilot Saburō Sakai was ordered to test the prototype at Nagoya.
 He was favorably impressed.